 Shopping for clothes can be fun time with girlfriends or family.
 You can make an entire day of it if you include lunch and an ice cream stop in between.
-All of the skirts, blouses and jacket look so pretty on the displays but sometimes, they just never seem to fit right.
+You can make the most out of the day and your purse by checking sites like https://www.raise.com/coupons/macys before hitting the stores so that you can also make some savings whilst purchasing a new wardrobe.
+All of the skirts, blouses and jackets look so pretty on the displays but sometimes, they just never seem to fit right.
 Often, we look for clothing in the wrong size because we do not know what size we really are.

 Whether you are a Mid Size woman or a Plus Size woman, being and feeling beautiful isn’t about your dress size.
 Clothes that fit us well, regardless of the size, will look the best on us.
 You can be beautiful at any size.